 Third-party cover is the minimum required by the law.
 It covers you for any damage you do to others and their property.
 However, it won’t cover repairs to your motorbike, any personal medical expenses or theft of your bike.

 This offers the same cover as third party with added protection for your bike in case of fire or theft.

-This offers all of the above, and covers injuries to yourself and repairs to your motorbike in the event of an accident.
+Comprehensive insurance offers all of the above, and covers repairs to your motorbike in the event of an accident.
 It could cover injury to you, but not always, so you need to check the t’s and c’s of your policy.